Solo Stove – The Only Fire Pit You Need

 A few years ago, we purchased a Solo Stove in a Kickstarter campaign.
-We were intrigued by smokeless fire, minimal cleanup and it’s portability.
+We were intrigued by smokeless fire, minimal cleanup and portability.

 The Solo Stove’s sleek, minimal design is modern and fits seamlessly into your backyard or campout adding traditional campfire ambience.
 It’s simple to setup anywhere and easily transportable.